nobodxbodon/dns_saver/README.md

-For every web page you visit, it saves: the host, corresponding DNS, and current date.
+For every web page you visit, it saves: the host, corresponding DNS, and current date.<br/>
-The saved database file is: ${your_profile}/dnssaver.sqlite This database file will be removed automatically when the extension is uninstalled.
+The saved database file is: ${your_profile}/dnssaver.sqlite<br/>
+This database file will be removed automatically when the extension is uninstalled.